Beyond Single-Turn: A Survey on Multi-Turn Interactions with Large Language Models: Multi-Turn Interaction Tasks

+\item[a] Does not include human evaluation done only for agreement checking with an LLM judge. \item[b] If LLM-as-a-judge is used, whether the paper reports agreement checking against human annotators on a subset. \item[c] Computed from the reported test-set composition: 330 AIME, 475 AMC-12, 158 MathOdyssey, and 504 OlympiadBench problems. \end{TableNotes} \end{ThreePartTable} \endgroup

 Noticeably, several studies have found that LLMs struggle with generalizing to new problems.
-For example, Liang et al. (2024) \cite{liang2024mathchat} show that math-specific LLMs lack adaptive behavior, and their difficulty with generating novel problems highlights their rigidity.
-Similarly, Macina et al. (2023) \cite{macina-etal-2023-mathdial} report that dialogue tutoring models do not generalize well to unseen math problems.
-To improve multi-turn math problem solving and generalization, many researchers propose using SFT \cite{liang2024mathchat,macina-etal-2023-mathdial,wang2023mint} or RLHF \cite{wang2023mint,xiong2409building}.
-Although RLHF can affect LLM–tool interactions and leveraging feedbacks \cite{wang2023mint}, studies consistently find that fine-tuning with preference data and instructions boosts downstream performance.
-Macina et al. (2023) \cite{macina-etal-2023-mathdial} demonstrate that small, fine-tuned models perform significantly better, in terms of correctness and equitable tutoring, than prompting a large model like ChatGPT.
+For example, \citet{liang2024mathchat} show that math-specific LLMs lack adaptive behavior, and their difficulty with generating novel problems highlights their rigidity.
+Similarly, \citet{macina-etal-2023-mathdial} report that dialogue tutoring models do not generalize well to unseen math problems.
+To improve multi-turn math problem solving and generalization, many researchers propose using SFT \citep{liang2024mathchat,macina-etal-2023-mathdial,wang2023mint} or RLHF \citep{wang2023mint,xiong2409building}.
+Although RLHF can affect LLM-tool interactions and leveraging feedbacks \citep{wang2023mint}, studies consistently find that fine-tuning with preference data and instructions boosts downstream performance. \citet{macina-etal-2023-mathdial} demonstrate that small, fine-tuned models perform significantly better, in terms of correctness and equitable tutoring, than prompting a large model like ChatGPT.